hurbcom/challenge-bravo/README.md

 ## Challenge-Bravo

-> It's a solution to the challenge-bravo is API where you could add new currencies,
+> The solution to the challenge-bravo is an API where you could add, deletes, gets and updates the currencies.
-> delete, get and update them.
-It's been used the ***USD*** as base currency
+> It's been used the ***USD*** as base currency
-> and the data about the currency is stored based on ***USD*** price.
+> and the data about the currency is stored based on the price of ***USD*** .
 >
 > An external API is used to obtain the coins and store them, the scheduled job runs every
-> 30 minutes in Redis and is saved in MongoDB.
+> 30 minutes  and persists the on Redis and MongoDB.
 >
 > The data on redis will be used to convertions and store just the currency code
 > and the value.
 The expiration time is set to 30 minutes.
 >
 > The data on MongoDB will be used to response the requests to get the complete data or
 > to update/create the data.
+>
 ## Run
+> It's necessary has already installed Docker and Docker-compose.
+>
-> To run the application, just execute the make file the following command:
+> If already installed, just run the command:
 > - `make run` execute all the instances needed to the API runs
 >
 >>- `make test` executel all tests